-Highlights for Bimini Top Accessories
+Highlights for Bimini Top Accessories:

-Straps come in 3 basic style configurations.
+Straps come in 3 basic style configurations

 1. A D-ring (for attaching to

-the frame, via a jaw slide) and a snap hook at the other end for attaching to
+the frame via a jaw slide) and a snap hook at the other end for attaching to

 3. A snap hook at both ends.
-With this style the frame will have a jaw slide or an eye strap to connect the strap to and the boat will have the typical eye strap for attachment.
+With this style, the frame will have a jaw slide or an eye strap to connect the strap to and the boat will have the typical eye strap for attachment.

 The job of the bimini top strap is to securely hold open the bimini top.
-Besides securing the top against wind and wooble, they will also pull the bimini open taut enough so the bimini will not hold water.
+Besides securing the top against wind and wobble, they will also pull the bimini open taut enough so the bimini will not hold water.

 If you are attaching high up on the side leg of the bimini top frame because this is your only choice, your options are:

-We sell three styles
+We sell four styles:

-2. Single Snap Hook- An adjustable length strap with a loop at one end with a single snap hook at the other end.
+3. Single Snap Hook- An adjustable length strap with a loop at one end with a single snap hook at the other end.

-3. Double Snap Hook- An adjustable length strap with a snap hook at both ends.
+4. Double Snap Hook- An adjustable length strap with a snap hook at both ends.
 Mostly seen on pontoon boats.

 Nylon will stand up to the sun better than polypropylene and is a common material used by custom canvas shops.